-We included 58 trials, representing over 9,139 caregivers or caregiver-patient dyads, that evaluated a caregiver psychoeducational intervention.
+Study and population characteristics.
+We included 58 trials, representing more than 9,139 caregivers or caregiver-patient dyads, that evaluated a caregiver psychoeducational intervention.
 Twenty-four of these trials are new to this update.
-We rated most of the studies fair quality given unclear allocation procedures, few baseline imbalances, and relatively high attrition (20-40%).
-Study sample sizes ranged from 28 to 642 participants, with most randomizing over 100 caregivers or caregiver-patient dyads.
-Most followed participants for at least 1 year, with three studies including longer-term followup at 3 or 4 years^{344, 354, 376} and one including followup at 12 years.365
+We rated most of the studies fair quality given unclear allocation procedures, few baseline imbalances, and relatively high attrition (20% to 40%).
+Study sample sizes ranged from 28 to 642 participants, with most studies randomizing more than 100 caregivers or caregiver-patient dyads.
+Most followed participants for at least 1 year, with three studies including longer-term followup at 3 or 4 years346, 356, 378 and one including followup at 12 years.

-Almost three-quarters (74%, 43/58) of the trials targeted the caregiver only with the remaining targeting the caregiver-patient dyad (21%, 12/58) or entire family (5%, 3/58).
+Almost three-quarters (74% [43/58]) of the trials targeted the caregiver only, with the remaining targeting the caregiver-patient dyad (21% [12/58]) or entire family (5% [3/58]).
 Most trials required that caregivers provide support to the patient for at least 4 hours a day to be eligible for the study and many limited inclusion to caregivers reporting burden related to caregiving (e.g., Zarit burden score >22) or high psychological distress (e.g., >4 on General Health Questionnaire).
-Two trials prespecified inclusion to spousal caregivers, 357, 365 and one trial focused specifically on adult caregiving children of dementia patients.344 When reported, the remaining trials included various proportions of spousal, child, and other nonprofessional caregivers.
-Caregivers were mostly female in all trials (range of female caregivers, 57-100%).
+Two trials prespecified inclusion to spousal caregivers, and one trial focused specifically on adult caregiving children of dementia patients.
+When reported, the remaining trials included various proportions of spousal, child, and other nonprofessional caregivers.
+Caregivers were mostly female in all trials (range of female caregivers, 57% to 100%).
 The mean age of caregivers ranged from 41 to 75 years.
 Socioeconomic indicators such as education, income, and employment status were reported inconsistently and variably measured.
 Among those that reported educational level of caregivers, in most studies more than half of caregivers had at least a high school education with mean years of education ranging from 11 to 16 years.
 Race/ethnicity of caregivers was sparsely reported.
-Among the few trials that did report the race of participants, most caregivers and patients were white except for three trials 339, 342, 377 that were limited to Asian caregivers (2 trials in Hong Kong and 1 in the United States).
-Across all psychoeducation intervention trials, most took place in the U.S. (k=28) or western Europe (k=22).
+Among the few trials that did report the race of participants, most caregivers and patients were white except for three trials that were limited to Asian caregivers (2 trials in Hong Kong and 1 in the United States).
+Across all psychoeducation intervention trials, most took place in the United States (k=28) or Western Europe (k=22).
 Four trials took place in East Asia (Hong Kong or Taiwan) and four took place in Canada.

 In all but three trials, caregivers cared for patients with dementia, mostly characterized as Alzheimer's-type dementia.
-Two trials included caregivers of patients with either MCI or dementia, 343, 353 and one remaining trial 569 targeted caregivers of "frail community-dwelling older adults characterized as cognitively impaired" with an MMSE less than 23.
+Two trials included caregivers of patients with either MCI or dementia, and one remaining trial targeted caregivers of "frail community-dwelling older adults characterized as cognitively impaired" with an MMSE less than 23.
 The average MMSE scores across trials was consistent with patients having moderate, as opposed to mild, dementia (average MMSE score was 16.2 across studies that reported it).
 The mean age of patients ranged from 68 to 83 years.